Gender or sex

 When to use this pattern

-You should only ask users about gender or sex if you genuinely can’t deliver your service without this information.
+You should only ask users about gender or sex if you genuinely cannot provide your service without this information.

 If you do need to ask, use ‘sex’ when you need biological data (for example, if you’re providing a medical service).
 In all other cases, use ‘gender’.